Yatish0172/AI-Developer-Assistant/README.md

 ### ✔ Code Understanding
 - Explain code line-by-line
 - Debug with detailed fixes
 - Optimize code for performance and readability

+### 📝 AI-Powered Code Commenting
+- New "Comment" button in editor
+- Automatically inserts inline comments & function descriptions into the code
+- Helps explain complex logic without leaving the code file

 ### ✔ 📊 Auto-Generated Flowcharts (NEW)
 Convert any code file into a **Mermaid flowchart** using the `/diagram` endpoint.